MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/entities.md

 A Regular Expression entity works like a Value Set entity when it comes to entity detection and intent matching, but it doesn't have a set of values.
 Instead, its value is a single expression defined using [Regular Expression](https://www.regexlib.com/) rules, for example (for a 6-digit number): `^\b\d{6}\b`.

-Use a Regular Expression entity in situations where the possible values all conform to a specific pattern, but that list of values is so long, rendering use of a Value Set entity unfeasible.
+Use a Regular Expression entity in situations where the possible entity values all conform to a specific pattern, but that list of values is so long, rendering use of a Value Set entity unfeasible.
 Some example use cases include:

 * Flight numbers
 * Order numbers